kuzzleio/kuzzle/doc/2/framework/classes/embedded-sdk/as/index.md

 ## Returns

-Returns a new instance of the EmbeddedSDK.
+Returns a new EmbeddedSDK instance.

 ## Usage